pdiaz-suse/tf-do-rancher2/README.md

 This Terraform setup will:

 - Start a droplet running `rancher/rancher` version specified in `rancher_version`
-- Create a custom RKE1 cluster called `cluster_name`
+- Create an RKE1 custom cluster called `cluster_name`
-- Start `count_agent_all_nodes` amount of droplets and add them to the custom cluster with all roles
+- Start `count_agent_all_nodes` amount of droplets and add them to the RKE1 custom cluster with all roles
-- Create a custom RKE2 cluster called `cluster_rke2_name`
+- Create an RKE2 custom cluster called `cluster_rke2_name`
-- Start `count_rke2_agent_all_nodes` amount of droplets and add them to the custom cluster with all roles
+- Start `count_rke2_agent_all_nodes` amount of droplets and add them to the RKE2 custom cluster with all roles
 - Create an ssh_config file in the terraform module directory for connecting to the droplets

 ### Optional adding nodes per role
-- Start `count_agent_master_nodes` amount of droplets and add them to the custom cluster with etcd and controlplane roles
+- Start `count_agent_master_nodes` amount of droplets and add them to the RKE1 custom cluster with etcd and controlplane roles
-- Start `count_agent_etcd_nodes` amount of droplets and add them to the custom cluster with etcd role
+- Start `count_agent_etcd_nodes` amount of droplets and add them to the RKE1 custom cluster with etcd role
-- Start `count_agent_controlplane_nodes` amount of droplets and add them to the custom cluster with controlplane role
+- Start `count_agent_controlplane_nodes` amount of droplets and add them to the RKE1 custom cluster with controlplane role
-- Start `count_agent_worker_nodes` amount of droplets and add them to the custom cluster with worker role
+- Start `count_agent_worker_nodes` amount of droplets and add them to the RKE1 custom cluster with worker role
-- Start `count_rke2_agent_master_nodes` amount of droplets and add them to the custom cluster with etcd and controlplane roles
+- Start `count_rke2_agent_master_nodes` amount of droplets and add them to the RKE2 custom cluster with etcd and controlplane roles
-- Start `count_rke2_agent_etcd_nodes` amount of droplets and add them to the custom cluster with etcd role
+- Start `count_rke2_agent_etcd_nodes` amount of droplets and add them to the RKE2 custom cluster with etcd role
-- Start `count_rke2_agent_controlplane_nodes` amount of droplets and add them to the custom cluster with controlplane role
+- Start `count_rke2_agent_controlplane_nodes` amount of droplets and add them to the RKE2 custom cluster with controlplane role
-- Start `count_rke2_agent_worker_nodes` amount of droplets and add them to the custom cluster with worker role
+- Start `count_rke2_agent_worker_nodes` amount of droplets and add them to the RKE2 custom cluster with worker role

 ## Registry configuration